Hook ’Em In

 • curiosity

-Players become engaged before the coach begins teaching.
+Players can become engaged before the coach begins explicit teaching of technique, strategy or whatever else.

 Engagement Before Explanation